Ayers Rock

 Where to Visit

-Located in the heart of Australia’s Red Center, Uluru (also known as Ayers Rock) is a massive sandstone monolith that stands 348 meters tall.
-It’s a sacred site for the indigenous Anangu people and a must-visit destination for any traveler.
+Located in the heart of Australia’s Red Center, Uluru is a massive sandstone monolith that stands 348 meters tall.
+It’s a UNESCO World Heritage site and sacred to the Anangu people—a must-visit destination for any respectful traveler.

 Uluru-Kata Tjuta National Park